cyblogerz/Heart-disease-prediction/README.md

 # Heart-disease-prediction
-Heart diesease prediction based on UCI dataset.
+Heart diesease prediction with scikit-learn based on UCI dataset.